theRealAph/ScopeLocals/README.md

 Each thread needs its own independent permissions, so it also needs its own independent channel.

 `PERMISSIONS` acts as a direct, per-thread channel from the `ServerFramework` to the `DBDriver` server component.
-The permissions set from `ServerFrameWork.processRequest()` in Thread 1 and read by `DBDriver.open()` do not include permission to access the database, so an `InvalidPermissionException` is thrown.
-The permissions set in Thread 2 permit the call to `DBPool.newConnection()` to proceed.
+The permissions set from `ServerFrameWork.processRequest()` in Thread 1 and read by `DBDriver.open()` include permission to access the database, permitting the call to `DBPool.newConnection()` to proceed.
+The permissions set in Thread 2 do not include that permission so an `InvalidPermissionException` is thrown.
-[n.b. swap order of succeed an fail threads]

                       Thread 1                                             Thread 2

                       DBPool.newConnection()                               InvalidPermissionException()